mishka28/NYU-Python/advance_python_class_3/Homework3/Markdown.md

 ![final](./CPIgraphAfter.png)

-it looks much better and the changes in CPI levels looks reasonable and inline.
-There is many things you can do with that data, gor example run regression and build prediction models.
+It looks much better and the changes in CPI levels looks reasonable and inline with expectations.
+There is many things you can do with that data, for example run regression and build prediction models.
 For simplicity I just graphed:

 ### CPI levels as a bar chart